-Would You Like to Be a Master Gardener?
+Want to be a Master Gardener?

-As a volunteer, you have an opportunity to serve and share your talents in a variety of ways.
+As a volunteer, you have an opportunity to serve and share your talents in a variety of ways:

-- You may assist gardeners at our office
+- you may assist gardeners at our office,

 - staff our information desks at farmers markets or plant clinics,